gpxl-dev/airswap-big-swaps-discord-bot/readme.md

 ### Running the bot server

-The server is written in typescript, the easiest way to run it at the moment is to execute `npx ts-node index.ts`.
+The server is written in typescript, the easiest way to run it at the moment is to execute `npx ts-node --files index.ts`.

 ### Commands